Sreerag20109451/GStore-Android/README.md

 - Dark Mode
 - Gesture for deleting a cart item

--
 ## UX/DX

-JetPack compose was used for developing the application
+JetPack compose was used for developing the application.

 ## Architecture